ADL175/binary_search_tree/README.md

 -size(self): will return the total number of words contained within the trie.
 0 if empty.

 -remove(self, string): will remove the given string from the trie.
 If the word doesn’t exist, will raise an appropriate exception.

+-traversal returns list of all words

+-autocomplete takes argument and returns autocomplete words.

 Big O(N) time complexity N = len(word inserted into the Trie) space complexity = Big O(N)